ashleyavena/c1024-code-solutions/express-intro/express-intro-quiz-notes.md

   app.listen()

 - What is a network `port`?
-  virtual logical endpoint for network communication
+  virtual logical start & end points for network communication
   Standards:
   HTTP: Port 80
   HTTPs: Port 443